Z-siteA Companion to the Works of Louis Zukofsky

 44 Here in New York, the grain sowed in the middle of May…: from a historically important letter by Peter Schagen dated 5 Nov.
 1626 announcing the purchase of Manhattan: “They [Dutch colonists] have purchased the island Manhattes from the Indians for the value of 60 guilders, ’tis 11,000 morgens in size.
 They had all their grain sowed by the middle of May and reaped by the middle of August.”

-44 a fruit called forerunners: from Adriaen Van der Donck (c.1618-1655), A Description of the New Netherlands (1655): “Orchard cherries thrive well and produce large fruit.
+44 a fruit called forerunners: from A Description of New Netherlands, see note above: “Orchard cherries thrive well and produce large fruit.
 Spanish cherries, forerunners, morellaes, of every kind we have, as in the Netherlands; and the trees bear better, because the blossoms are not injured by the frosts.
 The peaches, which are sought after in the Netherlands, grow wonderfully well here.
 If a stone is put into the earth, it will spring in the same season, and grow so rapidly as to bear fruit in the fourth year, and the limbs are frequently broken by the weight of the peaches, which usually are very fine.”
 LZ was intrigued enough by the name of this fruit to mention it later in Bottom 86.

-44 One wrote of an east river: a narrow passage…: this and the longer speech by the Son on the next page are quoted from Daniel Denton (1626-1705), A Brief Description of New York (1670):
+44 One wrote of an east river: a narrow passage…: this and the longer speech by the Son on the next page are quoted, directly or indirectly, from Daniel Denton (1626-1705), A Brief Description of New York (1670):

 [Describing Long Island] For wilde Beasts there is Deer, Bear, Wolves, Foxes, Racoons, Otters, Musquashes and Skunks.
 Wild Fowl there is great store of, as Turkies, Heath-Hens, Quailes, Partridges, Pidgeons, Cranes, Geese of several sorts, Brants, Ducks, Widgeon, Teal, and divers others: There is also the red Bird, with divers sorts of singing birds, whose chirping notes salute the ears of Travellers with an harmonious discord, and in every pond and brook green silken Frogs, who warbling forth their untun’d tunes strive to bear a part in this musick […].